Approvals

 What is an approval?

 An approval is a human decision to allow a specific action to proceed.
-When the policy service decides that an action requires sign-off, the agent pauses, sends an approval request, and waits.
+When the policy service decides that an action requires sign-off, the agent pauses and sends an approval request.
+The approval artifact itself is cryptographically meaningful; the remaining product work is the durable resume path that wakes a paused agent run after approval.

 Approvals exist because some actions are sensitive enough that no policy rule should automatically permit them — a human should always be in the loop.